Nathisha123/Laud-Task-Day-12/README.md

-This task contains the output of a survey page provided in the github link: https://github.com/rvsp/HTML-CSS/blob/master/Tasks/Survey-Form.png
+This task contains the output of a page provided in the github link: https://github.com/rvsp/HTML-CSS/blob/master/Tasks/laud-page.png